10 Push Press Alternatives For Improving Pressing Power

 Keep the core braced and maintain a neutral torso.
 If you find yourself leaning back and arching the low back, lower the weight if needed and correct your form.

-If you don’t have a landmine attachment, don’t worry!
+If you don’t have a landmine attachment for Landmine Press, don’t worry!
 Here is how you can make your own DIY Landmine Attachment with just a tennis ball.

 Bench Press